 In the past, QA has been a popular starting position.
 However, we hope that all QA applicants are serious about making a career in QA, instead of just treating it as an “easy way in”.
 If you don’t feel a genuine passion towards QA, it’s recommended that you apply for a trainee position instead, or – if you have enough experience – directly to a department that interests you more.

-Our support/community managers are responsible for making sure that our players can always enjoy the game they bought.
+Our support/community team is responsible for making sure that our players can always enjoy the game they bought.
 The job consists of two aspects: support handles all the technical or other kinds of issues our players might have, in all channels/methods they might use to contact us (and we like to be proactive instead of just waiting for the issues to slowly come to our attention through the official channels).
 Technical problems are usually handed to our QA for the solution, while other issues are solved independently by the support staff.
 Community management focuses on hanging around with players and arranging various competitions and visibility events together with marketing.

 Support personnel may also double as “regular” QA people.

 Our writers are in charge of pretty much everything involving text or dialogue in our games, ranging from writing and editing screenplays and dialogue to GUI texts and marketing copy.
 They also collaborate with dialogue voice production and localization producers.
-Writers are a part of the Design Team, so our prospective writers should also include the Design Assignment (see Design section) in their application.

 Thanks for reading!
 If you have any questions that were not answered here or other thoughts, please don’t hesitate to contact us ( [email protected] ).
 We look forward to hearing from you!